lecode-official/mvvm-framework/README.md

 My special thanks goes out to [Lukas Rögner](https://github.com/lukasroegner) who wrote a lot of the code and did a great deal of refactoring.
 Without him the project would not have happened.

-From its conception, the framework was designed to work beautifully with the reactive pattern.
-This is why the framework has strong ties to
-[ReactiveUI](https://github.com/reactiveui/ReactiveUI) and provides an optional bridge to it, which makes it super easy to implement an MVVM application using the reactive pattern.

 ## Using the Project

 The project is available on NuGet.
 You can find the WPF version here: https://www.nuget.org/packages/System.Windows.Mvvm.